alexwlchan/scripts/macos/README.md

         "description": "count the number of tabs I have open in Safari."
     },
     {
+        "name": "ffile",
+        "description": "print the path to the frontmost selected item in Finder" },
+    {
         "name": "find_processes_using_secure_input",
         "description": "lists any processes using Secure Input, which can block apps like TextExpander" },